dominicsayers/foreplay/README.md

 You can set the environment variables `ENV` and `ROLE` elsewhere if you wish.
 If `ROLE` is not defined then we deploy all roles.

+### How it works

+Foreplay does this:

+1. Opens an SSH connection to the deloyment target
+2. Grabs a copy of your code from the repository
+3. Builds a `.env` file, a `.foreman` file and a `database.yml` file
+4. Does a `bundle install`
+5. Uses `foreman` to create an Upstart service (`foreman export`) for your app
+6. Launches the app
+7. Directs incoming traffic on port 80 to your app
+8. If there's a previous instance of the app running, Foreplay shuts it down gracefully after it has switched `iptables` to the new instance

+There should be little or no downtime.
+If the app is b0rked then you can easily switch back to the previous instance: the Upstart service is still configured.

 ### foreplay.yml

 Format: